 Thanks to all who picketed Bank of America saying:

 The family is threatened with eviction even after being promised a modified mortgage and making all the payments the bank demanded.
 Find out more.

-We got the Bank's attention when we picketed a branch on Aug.
-2 & now let's increase the pressure!
+We also got the Bank's attention when we picketed a branch on Aug.
+2. Let's follow up with phone calls!

-8:30 am, at 231 W. Lafayette St., Detroit.
-This is the date of the final trial over Detroit’s bankruptcy.
-The court will make a final decision on the “plan of adjustment” where the biggest banks could get paid off while retirees will have pensions cut 25% to 50%.
+The court will make a final decision on the “plan of adjustment” where the biggest banks and investors could get paid off while retirees will have pensions cut 25% to 50%.

-More than a thousand rallied to "Turn on the Water!"
+More than a thousand told Detroit: "Turn on the Water!"
 July 18

-Officials announce temporary halt to shut-offs; families need
+Officials announced temporary halt to shut-offs; families need

 The national NetRoots Convention at Cobo Hall helped pack the crowd as over a thousant people marched through downtown Detroit fri., July 18 to demand no to water shutoffs.

 Registered Nurses declared a public health emergency & demanded the

 moratorium on the dangerous water shutoffs in Detroit.